Lego has recently unveiled the new addition to its line of world famous Lego Star Wars models and sets.

-As Star Wars enthusiasts know, Super Star Destroyer Executor is the vessel that served as command ship at the Battle of Endor, and it is also the personal flagship of Darth Vader in the Star Wars films.
+As Star Wars enthusiasts know, the Executor Class Super Star Destroyer is the vessel that served as command ship at the Battle of Endor, and it is also the personal flagship of Darth Vader in the film series.

-People who fancy complicated toys like Mindstorms NXT 2.0 will also have fun playing with the new Lego model as it includes mini-figures including Darth Vader, Admiral Piett, Dengar, Bossk, and IG-88.
+People who fancy complicated toys like Mindstorms playset will also have fun playing with the new Lego model as it includes mini-figures including Darth Vader, Admiral Piett, Dengar, Bossk, and IG-88.